4lefts/primary-programming/src/projects/year-4/carrot-collector/index.md

 > Comments can be added by right clicking.
 Right clicking on the empty white "canvas", and choose "add comment", this adds a general comment.
 Right clicking on a specific block and choosing "add comment" add a commet with a red line pointing to that block.

 ## Investigate

+Next, the children should explore the code by asking and aswering more detailed questions about how it works.
+This might blend with the section above, or the next section.
+Children could work in pairs of similar abilities to answer questions such as:

+- Can they see where new ideas are being used?
+(In this project, variables for score and time, and the beginnings of selection, for ending the game.)
+- Can they see where inputs are being used?
+(Here, these are the button presses to control the character.)
+- Can they see where concepts they have learned before are being used, such as sequencing?
+- Can they explain how the flow of the program is being controlled?
+- Can they explain how the program is initialised, so that it runs the same each time?

+## Modify

 Now it's time for children to explore the code, by changing it.
 Again, they should work from a "remix" of the original code, and they should focus on the use of variables.